 How do I report plagiarism or cheating? log on to mybyuh and click on the Instructor tab and then fill in the online Honor Code Violation Form

 What is the learning framework?
-(Center for Learning and Teaching)
+(Center for Learning & Teaching)

 How can I get support to improve learning and teaching in my classroom?
-(Center for Learning and Teaching)
+(Center for Learning & Teaching)

 If I want to go on a field trip with my class, where do I find the permission form and when does it need to be turned in?
-(The completed form must be submitted to the Office of the Vice President for Academics at least 2 weeks before the trip.)
+(The completed form must be submitted to the office of the Vice President for Academics at least two weeks before the trip.)